BlendiL/VueSMVF/README.md

-# vCustomers

-> Simple customer manager frontend to be used with the [SlimPHP RESTful API](https://github.com/bradtraversy/slimapp)
+> Simple formula 1 driver manager frontend to be used with the [SlimPHP RESTful API](https://github.com/BlendiL/slim-restAPI)

 ## Installation